Giant's Causeway Tramway: Equipment

-The original cars were built by the Midland Railway Carriage and Wagon Company and were later followed by 5 examples from GEC, each with 2 x 20 hp British Thomson-Houston motors, and also a Peckham car.
-There were a maximum of six electric power cars owned at any one time, all being single-truck, single-deck vehicles with both enclosed and “toast rack” examples; typically these would haul several 4-wheel "toast rack" trailers, of which there were 15.
+The original cars were built by the Midland Railway Carriage and Wagon Company and were later followed by five examples from GEC, each with two 20 hp British Thomson-Houston motors, and also a Peckham car.
+There were a maximum of six electric power cars owned at any one time, all being single-truck, single-deck vehicles with both enclosed and "toast rack" examples; typically these would haul several 4-wheel "toast rack" trailers, of which there were 15.
 There were four steam tram engines, ordered from Wilkinson of Wigan.
 They had vertical boilers, weighed 7 tons and burnt coke.
 No.2 was scrapped in 1899, No.1 converted to a ballast wagon in 1910 and Nos.
 3 (Dunluce Castle) and 4 (Brian Boroihme) were sold in 1930 for the River Bann Navigation works near Portstewart.

 In 1938 a final electric tram was added to the stock as number 24.
 This vehicle was formerly a double deck Dunfermline and District Tramways car which was both re-gauged and extensively modified to become a single decker with enclosed ends for the Giants Causeway route.

 A power car and trailer are restored at the Ulster Folk and Transport Museum, Cultra and another power car is in the care of the National Transport Museum of Ireland at Howth.